 The challenges you’re facing can be overcome.
 You need a willingness to see these challenges as opportunities and a desire to grow in your capacity to lead adaptively.
 Leadership expert Dr. Aleze Fulbright as she challenges you to let go of the past, keep the faith in challenging times and learn to gain the trust of others in order to move your congregation forward.

 “If you’re going to scale the mountains of ministry, you need to leave behind canoes and find new… more

 This on-demand course focuses on the 2015-2016 Center for Congregations investigation of Indiana congregations engaging young adults.
 Center staff member Wendy McCormick coordinated the project, which included interviews with leaders of young adult ministries around the state and a gathering of leaders from about 20 congregations effectively engaging young adults.

 Course Elements6 topical videos from 3 - 6 minutes each Group reflection worksheet Center for Congregations article on young adult engagement

-Take the CourseEstimated total time required: 1 hour Course is free Create an account with your email only (no password required) Take at your own pace; stop and return when it's convenient Keep this… more
+Take the CourseEstimated total time required: 1 hour Course is free Create an account with your email only (no password required) Take at your own pace; stop and return when it's convenient Keep this email to return to the course or bookmark the link… more